DrakeRyzer/SW5e-Episode-2/0-PlayersHandbook/03-Classes/Consular/index.md

 ### Twinned Power
 When you cast a power that can only have one target and doesn't have a range of self, you can spend a number of additional force points equal to the power's level to choose a second target in range with the same power (1 force point if the power is at-will).

+___

+## Consular Traditions
+Different consulars select different traditions, called Ways, to follow as they hone their powers.
+Your tradition grants you features at 3rd, 6th, 10th, 14th, and 18th level.